espocrm/documentation/docs/development/app-params.md

     public function get(): int
     {
         // Value fetching logic.
-        // Your param can be a scalar, array or stdClass.
+        // Your value can be a scalar, array or stdClass.

         return $someValue;
     }